Leading Up To Surgery

 Resume your normal activities as you feel comfortable.

-Use ice packs to site (crushed ice in a Ziplock bag or frozen peas) for the first 2-3 days after surgery.
+Use ice packs to site (crushed ice in a Ziplock bag) for the first 2-3 days after surgery.
 Apply only for 30 minutes at a time then take at least a 30 minutes break in between.
-This will help to prevent frostbite to site.
+This will help to prevent frostbite to site since the area may be numb.

 You may take up to 1000mg of Tylenol (2 tablets of Extra-Strength Acetaminophen or Tylenol over-the-counter) and 600mg (3 tablets of 200mg over-the-counter) Ibuprofen in between your pain medication doses to help make it easier to move around.